 a) Written notification that the pavement or base is ready for acceptance testing is received, and

-b) The Contract Administrator is satisfied that the pavement or base is free of loose stone, debris, and obstructions.
+b) the Contract Administrator is satisfied that the pavement or base is free of loose stone, debris, and obstructions.

 The Contract Administrator shall provide 48 hours’ notice of when the dowel position and alignment measurements will begin.
-When, according to the equipment manufacturer’s recommendations weather conditions are unsuitable for testing, testing shall be suspended and shall resume only when conditions are acceptable for testing.
+When weather conditions are unsuitable for testing according to the equipment manufacturer’s recommendations, testing shall be suspended and shall resume only when conditions are acceptable for testing.

-XXX.08.01.07.02 Lot Size
+XXX.08.01.07.02 Lot Size for Position and Alignment of Dowel Bars

 The total quantity of concrete pavement or concrete base on the contract shall be divided into lots, with each lot containing all of the transverse joints with dowel bars placed by the same method (load transfer devices or automatic dowel bar inserter).
 Each lot shall be divided into sublots such that each transverse joint shall be considered a sublot.
 One joint for every 20 sublots, or a minimum of 10 joints shall be randomly selected by the Contract Administrator and dowel alignment shall be measured for that joint.

-XXX.08.01.07.03 Measurement and Acceptance
+XXX.08.01.07.03 Measurement and Acceptance for Position and Alignment of Dowel Bars

 Measurement of dowel position and alignment using magnetic pulse induction equipment (MIT scan) shall be according to ASTM E3013.

 Verification of the MIT scan result by means of a joint cut-out, shall be done on a joint from the first sublot.
 The procedure for joint cut-outs shall be according to the Joint Cut-Out Procedure clause.
-The Contract Administrator will inspect the joint and measure and record the depth, side shift, vertical and horizontal alignment of all the dowel bars and compare to the measurements obtained using the MIT scan to verify accuracy.
+The Contract Administrator will inspect the joint and measure and record the depth, horizontal and longitudinal side shift, vertical and horizontal alignment of all the dowel bars and compare to the measurements obtained using the MIT scan to verify accuracy.

-Acceptance of the dowel bar position and alignment for the lot will be based on the mean and standard deviation of the lot MIT scan measurements for vertical alignment, horizontal alignment, side shift and depth.
+Acceptance of the dowel bar position and alignment for the lot will be based on the mean and standard deviation of the lot MIT scan measurements for vertical alignment, horizontal alignment, longitudinal side shift and depth.
 The dowel bar closest to the longitudinal joint shall be removed from the analysis due to possible interference of the tie bar.
-All MIT scan measurements for vertical alignment, horizontal alignment and side shift shall be converted to positive values prior to calculating the mean and standard deviation.
+All MIT scan measurements for vertical alignment, horizontal alignment and longitudinal side shift shall be converted to positive values prior to calculating the mean and standard deviation.
 The Contract Administrator will calculate the PWL for each criterion as described in LS-101.
 For calculation of PWL, the upper limit and lower limits for each attribute are as specified in Table 8E.

 If the lot PWL is greater than or equal to 90%, the lot is acceptable for the criteria.
 If the lot PWL is less than 90% the lot is unacceptable.

-In addition, any sublot which contains an individual dowel bar which exceeds any of the criteria identified in Table 8F, is rejectable and shall be removed and replaced.
+In addition, any sublot which contains an individual dowel bar which exceeds any of the criteria identified in Table 8F for vertical alignment, horizontal alignment, horizontal side shift, longitudinal side shift and depth, is rejectable and shall be removed and replaced.
 The Owner shall scan joints on either side of the unacceptable sublot, until five consecutive joints on each side are found with no rejectable bars.
 Any joints with rejectable bars shall be removed and replaced.

 The area to be removed shall be bounded by the nearest adjacent transverse joints, longitudinal joint and outside edge of pavement or base, so that there shall be no additional joints.